domagalski/linux-video-streaming/README.md

 ## Camera Setup

+The DSLR shouldn't require any special setup.
+I'm using mine with the USB cable that came with it.
+The most it takes for setup is lens selection and camera placement.
+Beyond that, if it is supported by `gphoto2` (most Nikon and Canon cameras are), then it should be good to go.

 In order for this to work, you need to have an IP camera capable of producing RTSP streams.
 I am using the Wyze cam since I have one lying around, but any camera capable of being an RTSP video source should work.
 RTSP setup for